Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

 Jamal Murray Insights vs. the Heat

-- Murray is averaging 6.6 three-point field goal attempts per game this season, which is 16.9% of his team's attempts from beyond the arc.
+- He's knocked down 2.6 threes per game, or 17.8% of his team's makes from beyond the arc this season.

-- Murray's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Heat are the second-best defensive squad in the NBA, giving up 109.8 points per game.
+- The Heat give up 109.8 points per game, second-ranked in the NBA.

-- The Heat are the sixth-ranked squad in the league, conceding 41.9 rebounds per game.
+- Conceding 41.9 rebounds per contest, the Heat are the sixth-ranked squad in the league.

-- The Heat are the 14th-ranked team in the league, allowing 25.6 assists per game.

-- The Heat are the 28th-ranked team in the league at allowing threes, conceding 13.1 made 3-pointers per contest.
+- In terms of assists, the Heat have given up 25.6 per game, 14th in the NBA.

+- In terms of 3-pointers, the Heat have allowed 13.1 makes per game, 28th in the NBA.

 Jamal Murray vs. the Heat